ImageMagick/Usage-Markdown/distorts/index.md

 For example, if we take two points in the image and push them past each other.
 The image will swirl, not rotate.

-For example lets try to push the koala's ears toward each other rather than apart.
+For example, let's try to push the koala's ears toward each other rather than apart.

 ~~~{.hide}
 convert koala.gif -fill none \